jamiegluk/parcel-validator-glsl/README.md

    If you do this, you may also wish to use the [parcel-optimizer-glsl-remove-version](https://www.npmjs.com/package/parcel-optimizer-glsl-remove-version) package to avoid `#version directive must occur before anything else, except for comments and white space` errors.

-2. Set the "glslVersion" config in "parcel-validator-glsl.config.json":
+2. Set the "glslVersion" config in _parcel-validator-glsl.config.json_:

 ```json
 {